 When the boot menu pops up, simply select whether you'd like to boot from USB or DVD, then hit enter.
 From here, the Windows 10 installer should load up, and you'll be well on your way to that fresh install.

-Now we can see the light at the end of the tunnel, but there are a few more important steps to go through.
-Once the Windows 10 installer loads up, you'll select your language settings and click next and then "Install Now."
+Now we can see the light at the end of the tunnel.
+But don’t celebrate just yet; there are still a few more important steps to go through.
+Once the Windows 10 installer loads up, select your language settings and click next.
+Then click "Install Now."

 After you agree to the licensing agreement, you'll be greeted with a screen where you can either upgrade or do a custom install.
 If you want to carry everything over from your current Windows 7, 8, or 8.1 install, click upgrade and follow the steps.

 If you're on a newly built computer or want a clean install, click custom.
 The next screen will show your partitions.
 If you're on a freshly built computer without an installed operating system, just click the "unallocated space" partition and click next.
 If you're just going for a clean install on your current computer, you'll want to delete your old partitions, click on "unallocated space" and then click next.

 The final stretch

 From here forward, everything is gravy.
 Windows will begin copying files over, and may restart several times.
 You'll then be guided through several screens where you can customize your settings, set up an account, and sign in with your Microsoft Account.

 After being guided through the setup process and letting Windows do its thing, you should be taken right to your fresh and clean desktop.
 Keep in mind that you may be prompted to enter your product key to activate Windows after everything is set up, but you should be good to go otherwise.